learn-co-students/js-jquery-methods-readme-v-000/README.md

 ```

 ## Instructions
 You'll be coding your solutions in `js/methods.js`.
-There are tests to run to make sure you're solutions work as expected.
+There are tests to run to make sure your solutions work as expected.
 Styling is defined in `css/style.css`.
 You can test your code in the console by opening up `index.html` in the browser.

 + Create a function `fancySchmancy` which does not accept any parameters.
 The function should use the `addClass` function to add the class `iAmFancy` (defined in `css/style.css`) to the `p` tag with the ID `bacon`.
 The function should return the `p` tag.